Some of Our

 These beautiful Australian finches grow to about 5 inches.
-Three distinct head colors include black, red and yellow (or orange).
-These colors can be combined with different forms of breast colors including purple, lilac, white and blue.
-Normally the back color is green.
-Gouldians were named by naturalist John Gould after his wife which he felt resembled their beauty.
+Three distinct head colors include black, red, and yellow (or orange).
+These colors can be combined with different forms of breast color, including purple, lilac, white, and blue.
+Normally, the back color is green.
+Gouldians were named by naturalist John Gould after his wife, which he felt resembled their beauty.

 Our showcase finches do not come with any of our standard packages, however, showcase finches can be substituted in any package for an additional charge.

 Showcase finches—once upgraded—are guaranteed, so long as Serenity is providing aviary service.
 Below are just a few of our showcase finches.
 Showcase finches may vary due to availability.
 Ask a representative for details.

 Striking little birds, full of personality and one of the smallest in the finch world at about 4 inches in length.